Lincoln Place buys into residential estate for latest lifestyle resort

 “Located within the prestigious The Range Estate’s masterplan, our new Moama community will complement the existing neighbourhood,” he said.

-He added that construction is expected to commence in mid-2026, with the first residents to be welcomed in mid-2027.
+Construction is expected to commence in mid-2026, with the first residents to be welcomed in mid-2027.